Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Method

-In order to obtain an effective $F(\cdot)$, we design a self-supervised task, where pseudo abnormal images with corresponding pixel-level binary labels are synthesized to train the $F(\cdot)$.
-Specifically, we employee a simple approach for the synthesis of abnormal images reference to FPI \citep{tan2020detecting}.
+To obtain an effective $F(\cdot)$, we design a self-supervised task, where pseudo abnormal images with the corresponding pixel-level binary labels are synthesized to train $F(\cdot)$.
+Specifically, we employ a simple approach for the synthesis of abnormal images referenced to FPI \citep{tan2020detecting}.
 As shown in Fig.~\ref{synthesis}, for each normal image $x$, we assign a random patch $h$ and fuse $x$ with another normal image $x_f$ in the region $h$ with the interpolation $\alpha$, deriving synthetic abnormal image $x_s$.
-The operation is formulated as:
+The operation is formulated as

 where $p$ is the index of pixels and the interpolation $\alpha \sim U(0, 1)$.
 The random patch $h$ is restricted by:

 where $d$ is the image width, $h_c$ is the patch center coordinate and $h_s$ is the patch size.